malakhovks/discretization/README.md

-# confor-as-a-service
+# Discretization by intervals utility

-**CONFOR** – tools for knowledge discovery, classification, diagnostics and prediction.
+A part of **CONFOR** – tools for knowledge discovery, classification, diagnostics and prediction.

 The **CONFOR** system supports the most effective methods of intelligent data analysis.